Nein Tense of the Law

 So, how often do you try to practice at home with Hansel and Gretel?

-You know, maybe, you know, five or ten percent of the time, I think, just sort of small phrases and things like that.
+You know, maybe, you know, five or ten percent of the time, I think, just sort of small phrases phrases and things like that.

 And do they respond to you in German or do they roll their eyes and go?
+So Gretel responds and Hansel rolls his eyes and screams, I hate German.

 That may be another issue.

+It may be that Hansel is not on board.
 Hansel is a four-year-old, so that's kind of par for the course for four-year-olds.

-Yeah, I think, but Gretel seems to be into it and seems to have accepted the reality that she's going to be going to a German language school and wants to learn German.
+and seems to have accepted the reality that she's going to be going to a German language school and wants to learn German.
+So she's the one whose future Colleen is trying to protect here.

-So she's the one whose future Colleen is trying to protect here colleen does gretel take you aside and go dad cannot say words right have you noticed her noticing his mispronunciation she corrects all of us all of the time no matter what the situation but she she does correct his pronunciation but she she does not mind speaking german with him
+She corrects all of us all of the time, no matter what the situation, but she does correct his pronunciation, but she does not mind speaking German with him.

-in fact i believe we asked her this morning whether she wanted me to be able to speak German and she said yes.
+In fact, I believe we asked her this morning whether she wanted me to be able to speak German and she said yes.
+She wanted to continue.

 So that is evidence that you are entering.
+Correct.

 That Gretel is cool with it.
+Yes.

+But according to Colleen, Gretel likes to correct people.
 So that might be why she wants him to continue.

 That may be why she's down for this entire project of speaking German.
+This is the rare case the seven-year-old gets to be the instructor.

 Yeah.

 What's wrong with that, Colleen?
+That sounds kind of cool.

-I do like her noticing the difference between what she's hearing at school and what she's hearing from Kevin, because that to me means that she knows what it's supposed to sound like.
+I do like her noticing the difference between what she's hearing at school and what she's hearing from Kevin, because that to me means that she knows what it's supposed to sound like, but she's still a novice.

+I mean, she's just going into second grade.
 She has two years of German down already, kindergarten and first grade.

 Do you have any evidence that Kevin's practice with Gretel is actually